freeCodeCamp/guide/src/pages/articles/math/intro-to-matrices/index.md

 ---
-title: Intro To Matrices
+title: Intro to Matrices
 ---
-## Intro To Matrices
+## Intro to Matrices

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/intro-to-matrices/index.md).